Water Valley in Yalobusha County, Mississippi — The American South (East South Central)

 Topics and series.
 This historical marker is listed in this topic list: Arts, Letters, Music.
 In addition, it is included in the Mississippi State Historical Marker Program series list.
 A significant historical year for this entry is 1907.

 Location.
 34° 9.076′ N, 89° 38.002′ W. Marker is in Water Valley, Mississippi, in Yalobusha County.
-Marker is on Panola Street east of Herring Street, on the left when traveling east.
+It is on Panola Street east of Herring Street, on the left when traveling east.
 Touch for map.
 Marker is at or near this postal address: 114 Panola St, Water Valley MS 38965, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 12 miles of this marker, measured as the crow flies.
-Casey Jones (about 500 feet away, measured in a direct line); James Ford (about 500 feet away); Turnage Drugstore (about 700 feet away); Cradle of North Mississippi Methodism (about 800 feet away); Dallas Jones Crossing (approx. 4.8 miles away); Theora Hamblett (approx. 9.4 miles away); Mississippi Central R.R.
+At least 8 other markers are within 12 miles of this marker, measured as the crow flies: Casey Jones (about 500 feet away, measured in a direct line); James Ford (about 500 feet away); Turnage Drugstore (about 700 feet away); Cradle of North Mississippi Methodism (about 800 feet away); Dallas Jones Crossing (approx. 4.8 miles away); Theora Hamblett (approx. 9.4 miles away); Mississippi Central R.R.
 Campaign (approx. 10.7 miles away); Battle of Coffeeville (approx. 11.7 miles away).
 Touch for a list and map of all markers in Water Valley.

 More about this marker.
-It is in front of the family home built by the author’s father, Hiram Hubert Creekmore, around 1900.
+It is in front of the family home built by the authors father, Hiram Hubert Creekmore, around 1900.

 Also see . . .